connecting, sharing, and reforming initiatives. budget calculator, money manager, budget planner, sharing

 Facility managers’ financial responsibilities can be increased gradually through carefully sequencing the cost categories under their control.
 Sheila o’Dougherty, independent health financing expert, emphasised the importance of not “throwing the entire budget at facilities on day one”.
 Allowing facilities control over smaller sums of money initially can support their financial management capacity development and provide reassurance that they can manage larger expense categories associated with greater fiduciary risk.
 Sheila suggested that while we almost always want to increase facility autonomy over operational expenditure and purchasing of certain drugs, it is riskier to devolve responsibility for large capital investments and salaries (at least in the initial stages of increasing autonomy).
 Capital investment is best undertaken at system-level, to avoid over-utilisation and cost escalation (e.g. unnecessary diagnostic tests to recoup the cost of highly specialised medical equipment).
 And while hiring and firing responsibility is a key element of autonomy, devolving this to facilities prematurely risks undermining public funding of health workers and the equitable allocation of health workers.
 This does not, however, extend to contract workers and staff allowances.
 As Sheila explained, staff allowances are excellent costs for facilities to finance given their potential to motivate staff and improve service delivery.

+How facility financing is approached should be driven by an understanding of the problems it aims to resolve.
 What matters is not whether this reform is introduced, but rather whether it attenuates bottlenecks in delivering health services.
 While the benefits of getting funds directly into the hands of facilities were apparent throughout the event, it was also useful to be reminded that this may not be a priority in all contexts.
 Dr Agnes Munyua-Gatome suggested that in some cases it may be more pragmatic for a district health office to continue holding facilities’ financial resources.
 This is likely to be true when facilities resources can be shown to be equitably and reliably distributed, the facility in-charge has little to no financial management capacity, and the district is small enough to only have a few facilities under its jurisdiction.
 In Mauritius, it is felt that the status quo, in which facilities do not receive financial resources directly, works adequately.
 It was however acknowledged that taking advantage of the potential efficiency gains associated with output-based payments would require increasing facility financial autonomy.

 Fishbone Malawi